 Add on More Metal

 Remember to keep a balance of modern and classic, but ultimately, this is your home!
-Add or change up elements as you want!
+Basically, add or change up elements as you want!

 All photos courtesy of Brooke Jones of Plank + Pillow.